Religion in Finland: Lutheranism

-In 2021, the Evangelical-Lutheran Church of Finland had about 3.7 million members, which is 66.6% of the population, registered with a parish.
+In 2024, the Evangelical-Lutheran Church of Finland had about 3.5 million members, which is 62.2% of the population, registered with a parish.
 The Evangelical Lutheran Church of Finland is an episcopal church, that is governed by bishops, with a very strong tradition of parish autonomy.
 It comprises nine dioceses with ten bishops and 384 independent parishes.
 The average parish has 7,000 members, with the smallest parishes comprising only a few hundred members and the largest tens of thousands.
 In recent years many parishes have united in order to safeguard their viability.
 In addition, municipal mergers have prompted parochial mergers as there may be only one parish, or cluster of parishes, in a given municipality.

 Orthodoxy

 The Finnish Orthodox Church (Suomen ortodoksinen kirkko; Ortodoxa kyrkan i Finland), or Orthodox Church of Finland, is an autonomous Eastern Orthodox archdiocese of the Ecumenical Patriarchate of Constantinople.
 The Church has a legal position as a national church in the country, along with the Evangelical Lutheran Church of Finland.
 With its roots in the medieval Novgorodian missionary work in Karelia, the Finnish Orthodox Church was a part of the Russian Orthodox Church until 1923.
-Today the church has three dioceses and 60,000 members that account for 1.1 percent of the native population of Finland.
+Today the church has three dioceses and approximately 58,000 members that account for 1 percent of the native population of Finland.
 The parish of Helsinki has the most adherents.

 Catholicism

 The Catholic Church in Finland is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
-As of 2019 there are more than 14,000 registered Catholics out of the country's population of 5.5 million as well as an estimated 10,000 unregistered Catholics in the country.
+As of 2020 there were 16,000 Catholics out of the country's population of 5.5 million.
 There are estimated to be more than 6,000 Catholic families in the country, about half native Finns and the rest from international communities.

 As of 2018 there are only five Finnish-born priests, and only three of them work in Finland.
-The Bishop of Helsinki is Mgr.
-Teemu Sippo, appointed on 16 June 2009.
-He is the first Finn to serve as a Catholic bishop in over 500 years.
+The current Bishop of Helsinki is Mons.
+Raimo Goyarrola (appointed 29 September 2023), who succeeded Bishop Teemu Sippo after he abdicated in May 2019 due to old age.
+Bishop Sippo is the first Finn to serve as a Catholic bishop in over 500 years.
 Currently there are more than 30 priests working in Finland from different countries.
 Due to the small number of Catholics in Finland, the whole country forms a single diocese, the Catholic Diocese of Helsinki.
 The Catholic Church in Finland is active in ecumenical matters and is a member of the Finnish Ecumenical Council, even though the worldwide Catholic Church is not a member of the World Council of Churches.